A Rydberg Quantum Simulator

 Motivated by and building on these new experimental possibilities, we discuss below a Rydberg QS for many body spin models.
 As a key ingredient of our setup (see Fig. 1) we introduce additional auxiliary qubit atoms in the lattice, which play a two-fold role: First, they control and \emph{mediate} \emph{effective $n$-body spin interactions} among a subset of $n$ system spins residing in their neighborhood in the lattice.
 In our scheme this is achieved efficiently making use of single-site addressability and a parallelized multi-qubit gate, which is based on a combination of strong and long-range Rydberg interactions and electromagnetically induced transparency (EIT), as suggested recently in Ref. \cite{Muller2009}.
 Second, the auxiliary atoms can be optically pumped, thereby providing a dissipative element, which in combination with Rydberg interactions results in \emph{effective collective dissipative dynamics} of a set of spins located in the vicinity of the auxiliary particle, which itself eventually factors out from the system spin dynamics.
 The resulting coherent and dissipative dynamics on the lattice can be represented by, and thus simulates a master equation $\dot{\rho}=-(i/\hbar)\left[H,\rho\right]+{\cal L}\rho$ \cite{Breuer2002}, where the Hamiltonian $H=\sum_{\alpha}H_{\alpha}$ is the sum of $n$-body interaction terms, involving a quasi-local collection of spins in the lattice.
 The Liouvillian term ${\cal L}=\sum_{\beta}{\cal D}(c_{\beta})$ with ${\cal D}(c)\rho= c\rho c^{\dagger}-\frac{1}{2}c^{\dagger}c\rho-\rho\frac{1}{2}c^{\dagger}c$ in Lindblad form governs the dissipative time evolution, where the many-particle quantum jump operators $c_{\beta}$ involve products of spin operators in a given neighborhood.

 The actual dynamics of our system is performed as a stroboscopic sequence of coherent and dissipative operations involving the auxiliary Rydberg atoms over time steps $\tau$, with the master equation emerging as a coarse grained description of the time evolution.
 For purely coherent dynamics governed by the Hamiltonian, this is the familiar {}``digital QS'' \cite{Feynman1982,Lloyd1996} where for each time step the evolution operator is implemented via a Trotter expansion $e^{-iH\tau/\hbar}\approx\prod_{\alpha}e^{-iH_{\alpha}\tau/\hbar}$ and a certain error associated with the non-commutativity of the quasi-local interactions $H_{\alpha}$.
 The concept of stroboscopic time evolution is readily adapted to the dissipative case by interspersing coherent propagation and dissipative time steps $e^{{\cal L}\tau}\approx\prod_{\beta}e^{{\mathcal{D}}(c_{\beta})\tau}$, providing an overall simulation of the master equation by sweeping over the whole lattice with our coherent and dissipative operations.
 Many of these steps can in principle be done in a highly parallel way, rendering the time for a simulation step independent on the system size.
 In our scheme the characteristic energy scale of the many-body interaction terms is essentially the same for two-body, four- or higher-order interaction terms, and mainly limited by the fast time-scale to perform the parallel mesoscopic Rydberg gate operations.
-We note that this is in contrast to the familiar analog simulation of Hubbard and spin dynamics of atoms in optical lattices \cite{Anderlini2007,Trotzky2008}. where collisional interactions between atoms provide naturally two-body interactions, while higher order, small effective interactions and constraints are typically derived with perturbative arguments \cite{Johnson2008a}.